alfonso-torres/eng84_Terraform/README.md

 5. Ease of use.

+6. Simplicity, it makes my life easier.
+It does a lot of work for us behind, in the background.

+7. Independent, so you can use it in any provider.

 __So can we do with it?__

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.